 Like a C corporation, an S corporation is a separate legal entity, but it differs in that while shareholders are taxed on income they receive from the company, the corporation itself is not taxed.
 However, a company must meet strict legal requirements to qualify as an S corporation.

 Call us today at 916-864-4272.
-We'll set up a free consultation to discuss your new business and how we can support your efforts with our incorporation and new business advisor services.
+We'll set up a consultation to discuss your new business and how we can support your efforts with our incorporation and new business advisor services.